You need to see DPS gear in action. Get a live demo with our engineers.

 Sign up for the next DPS Factory Training!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.Reserve Your Seat Today

-SCADA stands for Supervisory Control And Data Acquisition, which is a computer system for gathering and analyzing real-time data.
+SCADA stands for Supervisory Control And Data Acquisition, a computer system SCADA computer system gathers and analyzes real-time data.
 Such systems were first used in the 1960s.

 The SCADA industry was created due to the need for a user-friendly control system containing Programmable Logic Controllers (PLC SCADA).
-These networks allow remote monitoring and control of an amazing variety of industrial devices.
-Some of them are oil and gas pumps, track switches, and traffic signals.
+These networks allow remote monitoring and control of an amazing variety of industrial devices to keep your system operational at all times.
+Some of them are oil and gas pipelines, track switches, and traffic signals.

-One of the key processes of these systems is the ability to monitor an entire system in real time.
+One of the key processes of these systems is the ability to monitor an entire system in real-time.
 Data acquisition is responsible for that.
-It includes meter reading and checking statuses of sensors.
+It includes meter reading and checking the statuses of sensors.
 These data points are communicated at standard intervals depending on the system.

 Besides the data being used by the RTU, it is also displayed to a human.
 The human is able to interface with the system to override settings or make changes when needed.